 Introduction to Buy-to-Let Mortgages for First-Time Landlords

-A buy-to-let mortgage is used by individuals purchasing a property that they do not plan to live in themselves, but rather rent it out to tenants.
+A Buy-to-Let mortgage is primarily used by individuals purchasing a property that they do not plan to live in themselves but rather rent it out to tenants.

 Obtaining a buy-to-let mortgage?